These terms and conditions govern your use of the website alphaminr.com and its related

 Short-term and Long-term investments

-Fair value is based on (a) the trading prices of the investment or similar instruments or (b) broker quotes obtained by third-party valuation services.
+Fair values are based on (a) the trading prices of the investment or similar instruments or (b) broker quotes obtained by third-party valuation services.

 Long-term debt